 “It’s not just a bucket list item, it’s hard to explain.”

 So when the opportunity came to run the show, Colley stepped in, ultimately interrupting the fast-growing list of former employees, who found it hard to endure the burdensome yoke of the new, corporate management style.

 “I was excited as heck to be the Race Director for the Leadville Trail 100,” said Colley.
 “You couldn’t ask for a better learning platform, it was a complete wealth of knowledge.”

 But that same year, as Leadville was finding its own way with the new leadership, Life Time was aggressively building out a new model for the races.
-And in the spring of 2011, the publicly traded company announced the establishment of qualifying races for the LT100 MTB which would be held at different locations across the country.
+And in the spring of 2011, the publicly-traded company (until 2015) announced the establishment of qualifying races for the LT100 MTB which would be held at different locations across the country.
 These races drew people in by the hundreds with the hopes of a lottery entry into the iconic mountain bike race in Leadville every August.

 To date, the qualifying races have calculated millions of dollars for Life Time, and carried the Leadville name far from the corners of 6th & Harrison.
 There’s the Willington Whiteface Mtb, played out on the Olympic grounds of Lake Placid in New York.
 There’s the Austin Rattler MTB in Texas and the Tahoe Trail MTB in California.
 Of course, closer to home that list includes the Silver Rush 50-mile MTB as well as the Leadville Stage Race, both held on home turf and still managed locally.

 “The beauty of the qualifiers is that they decided to put them in really nice places,” explained Colley.
 And these were places that Life Time had no imprint on beforehand.
 So with the Leadville brand and name in tow, they set up shop across the country.